leannbeard/leannbeard.github.io/README.md

   <section class="view" id="view-behavior">
     <div id="behaviorNotSignedInMsg" class="empty-state" style="display:none;">
-      Sign in with Google, or enter your email (top right), to see your behavior record.
+      Sign in with Google or Email &amp; Password (top right) to see your behavior record.
     </div>
     <div id="behaviorNotOnRosterMsg" class="empty-state" style="display:none;">
       You're identified, but that email isn't on the roster yet — ask the Director to add it in Roster / Setup.